Measurement and Fairness: Making Assumptions

+We start by formalizing the process of measuring the height of a person---a property that is typically thought of as being observable and therefore easy to measure directly.
+There are many standard tools for measuring height, including rulers, tape measures, and height rods.
+Indeed, measurements of observable properties like height are sometimes called \emph{representational measurements} because they are derived by ``representing physical objects [such as people and rulers] and their relationships by numbers''~\cite{hand2004measurement}.
+Although the height of a person is not an unobservable theoretical construct, for the purpose of exposition, we refer to the abstraction of height as a~construct $\mathcal{H}$ and then operationalize $\mathcal{H}$ as a latent variable $h$.

+Despite the conceptual simplicity of height---usually understood to be the length from the bottom of a person's feet to the top of their head when standing erect---measuring it involves making several assumptions, all of which are more or less appropriate in different contexts and can even affect different people in different ways.
+For example, should a person's hair contribute to their height?
+What about their shoes?
+Neither are typically viewed as being an intrinsic part of a person's height, yet both contribute to a person's effective height, which may matter more in ergonomic contexts.
+Similarly, if a person uses a wheelchair, then their standing height may be less relevant than their sitting height.
+These assumptions must be made explicit and tested before using any measurements that depend upon them.\looseness=-1

-Despite the widespread availability of standard tools for measuring height, it is not possible to obtain noise-free measurements.
-For instance, when using a ruler to measure someone's height, the angle of the ruler, the granularity of the marks, or human error may all result in inexact measurements.
-However, if we take $N$ measurements $\{\hat{h}_n\}_{n=1}^N$, then provided the ruler is not statistically biased, the measurements will in expectation equal the person's true height $h$ as $N\rightarrow\infty$.
-Specifically and pedantically, the person's true height---the latent variable $h$---influences the measurements $\{\hat{h}_n\}_{n=1}^N$---a set of $N$ observed variables.
-We can represent this measurement process using a graphical model, as shown below.
-Observed variables are shaded, while latent variables are unshaded; annotated ``plates'' denote replication.\looseness=-1
+In practice, it is not possible to obtain error-free measurements of a person's height, even when using standard tools.
+For example, when using a ruler, the angle of the ruler, the granularity of the marks, and human error can all result in erroneous measurements.
+However, if we take $N$ measurements $\{\hat{h}_n\}_{n=1}^N$ of a person's height, then provided that the ruler is not statistically biased, the average will converge to the person's ``true'' height $h$ with probability one as $N\rightarrow\infty$.
+Specifically, we say that the person's true height---the latent variable $h$---influences the measurements $\{\hat{h}_n\}_{n=1}^N$---a set of $N$ observed variables.
+We can represent this relationship using a graphical model, as shown below.
+Observed variables are shaded, latent variables are unshaded, and annotated boxes denote replication.\looseness=-1